Batch dyeing: Beam dyeing process

 The beam dyeing machine is optimally used for the dyeing of knit and woven fabrics.
 The beam dyeing process involves the movement of the dye solution, while the fabric remains stationary.
 The dye liquor is created using a low specific liquor ratio ranging around 1:5.
 The process requires a high temperature for the dye solution.
 The dye solution is heated to a maximum of 140 degrees Celsius.
 An open width of fabric is first rolled onto the perforated beam.
 While the fabric is wound onto the perforated beam, a controlled tension is upheld to ensure that the fabric is not creased during the dyeing process.
 The perforated beams come in different sizes to accommodate different widths in the fabric.
 The beams range from 300mm to 1100mm.
 Once the fabric has been wound onto the beam, the beam is then loaded into the dye beam carrier.
 The dye beam carrier is then closed and the machine is pressurised.
 The dye solution is loaded and heated in the closed expansion tank.
 The dye liquor then travels through the pressurised pumps into the perforated beam.
-The pressurised pumps pushes the dye liquor through the perforated holes in the beam and the wound up fabric and into the dye beam carrier.
+The pressurised pumps push the dye liquor through the perforated holes in the beam and the wound up fabric and into the dye beam carrier.
 The agitation on the dye liquor as it is pushed through the fabric ensures that the fabric absorbs the dye colour.
 Pumps located on the edge of the dye beam carrier work to pump the dye liquor out of the dye beam carrier and back around into the perforated beam.
 This then allows for the process to begin again.
 Once the process has been completed the dye solution is cooled and the fabric is taken out and dried.